boraderohan/gh-practice-repo/README.md

 ## gh-practice-repo
 ### GitHub CLI Assignment challenge of day 26

-A set of scenario based task are included to do the hands on.
+A set of scenario based tasks are included to do the hands on.

 A collection of GitHub CLI commandas in the file git-commands.md.